emil2k/joltem/help/texts/help/index.md

 As long as people want to keep working with each other, the bargaining process should allow them to resolve any compensation and quality control issues.

+##### Time frames

+- *Seven days after completion*, if ther are no votes, the contributor is simply awarded the demanded impact.
+This allows a person, especially in the early stages, to work alone and earn impact.

+- *Thirty days after completion*, the solution is archived.
+Archived solutions cannot be commented or voted on, and in general cannot be edited in any way.

 ---

 <a name="task-solutions" class="anchor-fix"></a>